By Martin Yate

 Far from being meaningless, they represent a secret language that many job hunters never really grasp.
 The ones who do "get it" are also the ones who get the job offers.

-That is because these six key phrases represent the skills that enable you to do your job well, whatever your job may be.
-They are known as transferable skills because no matter the job, the profession, or the rank, these skills make the difference between success and failure.
+Consequently, they are known as transferable skills because no matter the job, the profession, or the rank, these skills make the difference between success and failure.

 For example, when "critical thinking" or "problem-solving skills" are mentioned, it means the employer is looking for someone who knows his or her area of responsibility well enough to identify, prevent, and solve the problems the work naturally generates every day.

 While "works closely with others" refers to being a team player and all that that involves, it also embraces the communication skills you employ to work effectively with others in your area of expertise.

 Talk of "communication skills" always means verbal, written, and listening skills, but to an employer, it also refers to the supporting communication skills of:

 Together, these components of effective communication impact the power and persuasiveness of all your interactions with others.

 When you possess these transferable skills, and when you can express in your resume and cover letters that you possess them, you can dramatically increase the number of interviews you get.

 Moreover, when you understand how these skills affect your daily work, and can tell interviewers about your work in a way that highlights your application of these skills, you will be one big step closer to turning interviews into offers and succeeding on the job.